Skip to content

 Intuition Bridge

 DevTools Performance tab shows actual measured execution down to the function call.
 SHAP feature importances are estimates from input perturbation and different SHAP variants (Tree, Kernel, Deep) disagree on the same prediction.
-The 'explanation' is itself a model approximating the model — verify with multiple techniques before trusting it.
+The 'explanation' is itself a model approximating the model, so verify with multiple techniques before trusting it.

 Feature Importance: The Simple Version